jeffrey500/Flight-Controller/Firmware/README.md

 ## Tuning Procedure
 1. Tune the angle rate controllers
    1. Keep D and I at zero and vary the K value until you have slight oscillations
-   2. Start with a small D value
+   2. Start with a small D value and increase until audible or visible vibration of the motors
+   3. Add a small I term until you remove constant error

-Tune the angle controllers
+2. Tune the angle controllers until you are comfortable with the angle command by your remote

 ## Next Steps
 - Altitude hold using onboard barometer